HunterKleinschmidt/analytics-portfolio/financial-analysis/README.md

 2. **LTV/CAC Analysis**: Calculated LTV/CAC ratios, ran regression for trends (R² = 0.65), and visualized in a dual-axis plot.
 3. **Cohort Retention**: Split users by first payment month (Aug, Sep, Oct 2023), measured retention, and visualized in a cohort plot.
 4. **Output**: Generated `LTV_CAC_Graph_Pilot.jpeg` and `cohort_retention_by_join_month.jpeg`, used to secure funding.

+## Why the $30,000 Funding?
+Achieving Escape Velocity

+Despite the pilot’s success—low overhead, a strong LTV/CAC ratio (R² = 0.65), and cohort stickiness driving efficiency—the scale of our marketing campaigns was too small to achieve significant revenue growth.
+The pilot operated on a limited scope, reaching only a niche audience.
+While our overhead costs remained impressively low, the marketing efforts lacked the scale to "get out of orbit" and reach a broader market.
+The final "Get Out of Orbit" graph presented to investors illustrated this concept, formally known as **scaling for escape velocity**.
+This term describes the point where a business achieves sufficient growth momentum to break free from initial constraints (e.g., small market reach) and attain exponential revenue growth.
+The $30,000 funding is crucial to scale marketing efforts, allowing us to expand our reach while maintaining low overhead, thus achieving the "escape velocity" needed for sustainable, orbit-breaking growth.

 ## Challenges and Solutions